Vinodkumar8318/Pes_Openlane_work/README.md

 ### L8) Lab introduction to Sky130 basic layers layout and LEF using inverter

+                - - Now let us look at the layout of a CMOS inverter.
+To open this we type the command

 ### L9) Lab steps to create std cell layout and extract spice netlist